A Course in Interacting Particle Systems

-and conversely, each collection of linear operators $P_t:\Ci(E)\to\Ci(E)$ with these properties corresponds to a unique continuous transition probability on $E$.
-Such a collection of linear operators $P_t:\Ci(E)\to\Ci(E)$ is called a \emph{Feller semigroup}.
-We note that in (i), the limit is (of course) with respect to the topology we have chosen on $\Ci(E)$, i.e., with respect to the supremumnorm.
+and conversely, each collection of linear operators $P_t\cn\Ci(E)\to\Ci(E)$ with these properties corresponds to a unique continuous transition probability on $E$.
+Such a collection of linear operators $P_t\cn\Ci(E)\to\Ci(E)$ is called a \emph{Feller semigroup}.
+We note that in (i), the limit is (of course) with respect to the topology we have chosen on $\Ci(E)$, that is, with respect to the supremum-norm.